 Fancy setting up your own smart home system but aren’t sure how to get started?
 We’ve got everything you need to know on everything from smart home hubs to smart light bulbs.

-But not any more.
-According to a YouGov survey done last year, almost a quarter of UK households now own a smart device of some kind.
+But not anymore.
+According to a recent YouGov survey, almost a quarter of UK households now own a smart device of some kind.

-If you want to embrace the Internet of Things and to set up your own smart home system but aren’t sure what smart home technology to start with, we’ve got everything you need to know from smart home hubs to smart light bulbs.
+So, if you want to embrace the Internet of Things – now’s the time.
+Not sure where to start?
+We’ve got everything you need to know about smart home tech.
+From smart home hubs to smart light bulbs.

 What is a smart home system?

-But, you don’t have to have a home that’s all singing and dancing; you just need 1 smart home device to count yourself as being a smart home owner.
+But you don’t need to have a home that’s all singing and dancing.
+You just need one smart home device to count yourself as a smart home-owner.

 Why have a smart home?

-And, some smart thermostats can even learn your habits when it comes to how often you have the heating on and which temperatures you prefer.
-They use this info to adjust automatically for you.
-So, your heating isn’t on or turned up when it doesn’t need to be, convenient and saves you money too.
+Smart home thermostats can even learn your habits when it comes to your heating.
+They can learn how often you have the heating on and which temperatures you prefer and adjust automatically for you.
+Convenient and saves money – sounds like a win to us.

 How to set up a smart home system

-Setting up a smart home system might seem like a daunting task but, it doesn’t have to be.
+Setting up your smart home might seem a bit daunting, but it doesn’t have to be.
 And, it doesn’t have to cost a fortune either.

-The beauty of a smart home is that it can be built up at your own pace and you only need some basic smart home technology to get you started.
-Perfect if you’re keeping an eye on the pennies.
+The beauty of a smart home is that you only need some basic tech to get you started.
+You can build it up at your own pace too.
+And that makes it perfect if you’re keeping an eye on the pennies.

 We’ve pulled together some key smart home devices to help get you started.

 Smart home hubs and assistants

-And, most smart home hubs have an app that you can use to control your smart home devices from your phone while you’re away from home too.
+And most smart home hubs have an app you can use when you’re away from home too.

 You can use the accompanying app to schedule things to come on at certain times.
 And, you can even switch things on/off remotely – ideal if you think you’ve accidentally left the straighteners or iron on.